 His JEWOSU service includes F111 EWSP, Ground ESM (earning an Air Commander Australia commendation for engineering excellence, creating a satellite networked Radar detecting Air Defence vehicle), EW Instructor, OIC EW Systems, Senior Design Engineer, and a key role in creating the Australian Counter-Improvised Explosive Device (CIED) operational support capability.

 He served in Afghanistan during most of 2011 as ISAF Joint Command's Chief of CIED Electronic Counter Measure Operations, directing and advising on employment of CIED ground and air technologies as Capability Manager for 50 coalition nations while assisting in frontline Explosive Ordnance investigation.
-On his return, he led a team performing aircraft modification and data telemetry for flight test at Aerospace Systems Engineering Squadron and has now taken up the post of ADF Airworthiness Standards Representative and Senior Design Engineer for Aeronautical Life Support Equipment.
+On his return, he led a team performing aircraft modification and data telemetry for flight test at Aerospace Systems Engineering Squadron and followed this with the post of ADF Airworthiness Standards Representative and Senior Design Engineer for Aeronautical Life Support Equipment.

 As a serving military member, he seeks to ensure current operational input to Old Crows business, maintaining relevance with latest industry trends and the war fighter's needs.
-As President, he is determined to continue the drive towards greater engagement geographically and professionally, involving greater activity nationally and regionally and with the related fields of EW, IO, and Cyber.
+As President, he showed a determination to continue the drive towards greater engagement geographically and professionally, involving greater activity nationally and regionally and with the related fields of EW, IO, and Cyber.
 He enjoys significant involvement in AOC and other industry-related events as organiser, educator and contributing speaker.

-As well as President of the Australian AOC Chapter, he is President of Adelaide's Spanish Radio, Committee Member of the South Australian Division of Engineers Australia, commands 613 Squadron Australian Air Force Cadets and regularly engages with the public in many representational roles including career sessions and ceremonial events.
+As well as President of the Australian AOC Chapter, he ends his long-standing Presidency of Adelaide's Spanish Radio, Committee membership of the South Australian Division of Engineers Australia, command of 613 Squadron Australian Air Force Cadets and regular engagement with the public in many representational roles including career sessions and ceremonial events.

 As a fluent Spanish speaker and Category 4 linguist, he often provides concurrent Spanish/English translation for international visits.
 Fernando spends his remaining time mentoring young people in mathematics, science, leadership and the EW and Engineering professions.
-As Director of the STEMSEL Foundation, he is currently engaging with a range of organisations at all levels of education from primary to tertiary to provide underprivileged children with technology opportunities as part of national reconciliation and microbusiness development, with a strong focus on growing Australia's international reputation for education and innovation.
+As Director of the STEMSEL Foundation, he engages with a range of organisations at all levels of education from primary to tertiary to provide underprivileged children with technology opportunities as part of national reconciliation and microbusiness development, with a strong focus on growing Australia's international reputation for education and innovation.